Safer Teachers, Safer Students:

 Further details on the WPS surveillance program are available by clicking on the links below.

 With the launch of the WEF COVID-19 Innovation Fund, WEF contributed $250,000 from its endowment to fully fund the cost of a one-time baseline test for all WPS students and staff.
 During the pilot phase of the program, weekly testing for staff and students was 100% funded by private donations to WEF.

 In 2021, WPS is continuing weekly surveillance testing through a combination of WEF and WPS budget resources.
 Further details on this surveillance testing plan are available for viewing here.

-Based on advice from the testing task force's Scientific Advisory Committee, components of the program have been prioritized for funding by WPS as follows:
+Based on advice from the testing task force's Scientific Advisory Committee, and as further outlined on page 15 of the following document, components of the program have been prioritized for funding by WPS as follows:

 (1) Ensuring a path toward immediate testing for symptomatic individuals (covered by insurance)

 (2) One-time testing for all students and staff prior to returning to buildings